-I am a Professor of Economics in the Department of Economics, at the University of Bristol .
-I am also a Research Fellow at the Institute for the Study of Labor.
-Currently, I sit on the Advisory Boards of Teach First (Research), Behavioural Insights Team (Research), and Understanding Society (Ethnicity Strand).
-I am the independent Chair of the Board of the Somerset Challenge.
+I am a Professor of Economics in the School of Economics, at the University of Bristol .
+I am a Fellow of the British Academy (FBA).
+I am a Programme Director (Economics of Education) and Research Fellow at the Institute for the Study of Labor.

-I was the Director of The Centre for Market and Public Organisation, CMPO from 2004 – 2015.
-I was also the Director of The Centre for Understanding Behaviour Change, CUBeC from 2010 – 2014.
-Before that I was Faculty Research Dean for the Faculty of Social Science and Law at the University of Bristol.
+I was Director of The Centre for Market and Public Organisation, CMPO from 2004 – 2014, an ESRC-funded Research Centre.
+I was also Director of The Centre for Understanding Behaviour Change, CUBeC, from 2010 – 2014, a Department for Education-funded Research Centre.
+Before that I was Faculty Research Dean for the Faculty of Social Science and Law.

 Despite all these affiliations, there’s only one boss I listen to.